stevebrownlee/classroom-arrays/Review: Iteration.md

 Have you ever used online banking, or a service like Mint to track your monthly expenses?
 They can tell you in a concise report how much you spend on food, fuel, utilities, travel, clothing, and entertainment every month.

 In the code editor, there is some sample code.
 It starts with an array filled with your monthly expenses.
 Each string in the array contains a `:` delimited string.
 On the left side of the colon is the vendor, and on the right is the amount of money you spent.
-Your job is to correctly cate
+Your job is to correctly categorize each expense and put the amount spent in the correct target array.

+* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
+* If the vendor contains the sub-string of "Movie" place the expense amount in the `entertainment` array.
+* If the vendor contains the sub-string of "Fuel" place the expense amount in the `fuel` array.
+* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
+* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
+* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.

 ### Helpful Hints